 In the evening, groups of adults dressed in traditional costumes start their own tour.
 They play music and recite Plugul (the big plow.
 In the past, they even used to bring a real plow carried by horses or bulls to make their performance special.
 Still, don’t expect to see this live show anymore, not even in the villages where the traditions of Plugusorul still go on.

-But, the most colorful New Year’s Eve traditions are the mask-dances, magical ceremonials of death and rebirth, with a variety of representations from the animal world like goats, horses or bears, fictional characters like the devil and symbolic beings like the ugly, the beautiful, the elder, the military, the gypsy, the bride, the emperor and many more.
-Each role and performance has a special meaning attached to the past cultural reality of the Romanian villages.
+The most colorful of the New Year’s Eve traditions in Romania is the performance of animal dances.
+The meaning of these complex ceremonials of death and rebirth also goes back to the agrarian lifestyle from the past.
+A variety of representations from the animal world like goats, horses, or bears dance along with fictional characters like the devil.
+The ugly, the beautiful, the elder, the military, the gypsy, the bride, and the emperor join the dance.

 The most popular is the ‘dance of the bear’, an iconic animal from the forests of Romania, the top of the chain large carnivore.
 Symbolizing the arrival of the New Year, this dance brings to the scene two actors, the bear and the gypsy.
 The latter keeps the bear character in chains and makes him perform for money on loud drum music.
 The theme of the dance is inspired by a past reality when ursarii tamed and trained real bears.
 Luckily, this doesn’t happen anymore.

 More animal characters appear in these thematic dances, and the goat is one of the best represented.
 The ‘dance of the goat’ tells the story of powerful magical practices that resurrect the animal touched by an evil spirit.
 You would expect it to be pure imagination, but superstitions and practices of charms were widespread in the countryside.